This is Danny.

 Danny is quite the character.
 He’s got a sense of humor.
 He’s very creative, and the poor boy can break your heart when he’s sad.

-Several months ago, while we were in Wasilla, I bought him these shoes at Target.
+Several months ago, while we were in Wasilla, I bought him these boots for skinny legs at Target.
 He absolutely loved them, and wore then constantly.
 The first week after we returned home, he refused to take them off, even at night.
 He would wear them constantly, even when he had footie pajamas on.
 You could not get him to take these shoes off.

 These are his favorite shoes.